impredicative/gitblobts/README.md

 Subsequent retrieval of the blobs is by a UTC time range.

 An effort has been made to keep third-party package requirements to a minimum.
+This is in order to lower any risk of long-term compatibility and maintainability issues.
 As the code is in an early stage, the implementation should be reviewed before use.

 ## Installation